martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

    following the procedures in {{Section 3 of SVCB}}.
 Clients make this query as a "SVCB-reliant" client, treating missing or unobtainable HTTPS records as a failure.
-If this process fails to produce service parameters or IP addresses, abort this process.
+If this process fails to produce service parameters or IP addresses, the process is aborted.

 2. The client establishes a connection using the service parameters and addresses learned from the DNS query.
 The client uses the origin name in any TLS server name indication {{!SNI=RFC6066}} of the server name from the URL, not the alternative name.
 This allows the server to produce a certificate for the origin name, which the client can validate as applying to the URL it is resolving.
-If a connection cannot be established, abort this process.
+If a connection cannot be established, the process is aborted.

 3. The client validates that the server is authoritative for the resource using the server origin name.
-If the server is not authoritative, abort this process.
+If the server is not authoritative, the process is aborted.

 4. The client makes a query for the resource.
-If the server does not respond or responds with a 421 (Misdirected Request) (see {{Section 15.5.20 of HTTP}}), abort this process.
+If the server does not respond or responds with a 421 (Misdirected Request) (see {{Section 15.5.20 of HTTP}}), the process is aborted.
 A client MAY re-attempt a request or request another resource if the server responds with a 5xx status code (see {{Section 15.6 of HTTP}}).